 In March, I was thrilled to receive the award of ABPE.
 This requires a further 100 exhibition acceptances in British Photographic Exhibitions after gaining the 5 crown award, which itself required 300 acceptances…plus 20 new awards in those exhibitions with at least 10 different pieces of work…and one of my personal favourite photographs whose awards went towards this honour was “Home for Tea”, shown below”.

-The next notable image was “Rise of the Dark Angel” which became one of the two most successful exhibition images of the year…this is shown below along with my top competitive image of the year, “Naughty and Nice”…these two formed part of the set of images which won the PSA Gold for the best Creative Set in the RPS Images for Print Exhibition…and were chosen to represent Wigan 10 in the FIAP World Cup, which the club wion for the third time in a row.
-Click to see our entry.
+The next notable image was “Rise of the Dark Angel” which became one of the two most successful exhibition images of the year…this is shown below along with my top competitive image of the year, “Naughty and Nice”…these two formed part of the set of images which won the PSA Gold for the best Creative Set in the RPS Images for Print Exhibition…and were chosen to represent Wigan 10 in the FIAP World Cup, which the club won for the third time in a row.

 Success in exhibition aside, I enjoyed thoroughly making some traditional record photographs and landscapes…they require a different skill-set and have difficulties of their own…